jfsimon1981/-RDO420-250_relay_digital_output_board/README.md

 includes the node address (1 byte), relays+command (2 bytes) and a CRC (1 byte).
 Frames are 4 bytes long.

 MCU doesn't require but can implement the read-back protocol which ensures a device (like relay board) has properly received and processed the request).
+Actions taken upon transmission failure such as timing-out retries are up to the host application code.

 ## Ressources